-Multi-factor authentication, or MFA, is a method of account access security that requires users to verify their identity in two or more ways to be able to sign in.
-This is much more secure than the traditional sign-on approach that only requires one method of authentication – usually a password.
+Multi-factor authentication, or MFA, is a type of account access security that requires users to verify their identity in two or more ways to be able to sign in.
+This is much more secure than the traditional sign-on approach that only requires one method of authentication—usually a password.

-LastPass’s SMB Guide to Modern Identity found that, on average, employees manage over 100 separate corporate accounts.
+Employees often manage up to hundreds of separate corporate accounts, from communication tools to the applications they use to actually to their jobs.
 Because of this, a lot of people tend to be guilty of using the same password for multiple accounts, or using a weak or memorable phrase to make it easier to keep on top of.
 Recent studies have consistently found “password”, “qwerty” and “123456” to be amongst the most common passwords, with sports, names and foods also being popular choices.
 Unfortunately, this means that hackers can easily gain access to an account, either by trying common passwords or doing a little digging into the user’s background to make a more educated guess, or through carrying out more sophisticated phishing attacks.
-In these attacks, the bad actor send an email posing as a trustworthy source to trick the user into giving away sensitive or confidential information.
+In these attacks, the bad actor sends an email posing as a trustworthy source to trick the user into giving away sensitive or confidential information.
 Once they’ve cracked the password, the hacker can access critical company data and use this to carry out further malicious exploits, such as business email compromise (BEC) attacks, or spreading malware.

-In this article, we’ll cover these three verification methods in more detail, exploring how they work and giving examples for each.
+In this article, we’ll cover these three types of authentication in more detail, exploring how they work and giving examples for each one.

 Something You Know